Want to build the future of retail? Let's get started.

 Step 1: Set Up a USB Flash Drive Before Going to the Store

 The XOGO Media Kit includes a media player PC and router but you will also need to install a software application called SurfaceAgent onto multiple Microsoft Surface devices.
 Please download the application here and load it onto a USB flash drive so you don't need to download it on every device.
 Important: you must right click on Properties and check "Unblock" before you extract the zip file!
+You will also need to install LogMeIn; please download the installer here and load it onto the same USB flash drive.

 Step 2: Connect all Media Hardware and Cables